 Her solo, Inside the Whale, toured throughout Europe, Chicago, Los Angeles and at the United Solo Festival on Broadway in NYC, where she was awarded, The Best Multi-Media Solo Award and the United Solo Award.
 The United Solo Award hosted Lagattuta’s solo performance at the United Solo Europe Festival in Warsaw, Poland.

 She is an Academy Member for United Solo, NYC, a member of the New Space Collective in Belgium, and an associate member of ISMETA somatic practitioners.
 Lagattuta has over 15 years of teaching experience in contemporary dance and yoga.
 She has taught beginners to physically and mentally uniquely-abled young adults to university students to elders.
 She also has completed Stanford's Cultivate Compassion Training (CCT).
-She is 500 Hour Registered Yoga Teacher, Yin Yoga Certified, Marma (Ayurveda Acupressure) Point Therapy Certified and a Reiki Master.
+She is 500 Hour Registered Yoga Teacher, Yin Yoga Certified and Marma (Ayurveda Acupressure) Point Therapy Certified.

 I understand dance as an ancient and innate source of embodied wisdom.
 It is available to all bodies regardless of ability, age, and background.
 Therefore every body is a dancer.
 Every body has its own unique set of sensations or voices which desire to be heard.
 Learning to listen to our bodies re-connects us to the powerful dance that every body holds.

 I see performance as a means to transform and enrich our relationships with our bodies and place through the practice of inclusivity.
 I believe that when time and space are taken to be with things, they positively respond and reinforce the connectivity within people and places.
 My performances, installations, and community-inclusive rituals invite audiences to engage with dance in non-traditional and experiential modalities.
 Often working site-specifically with maps, guides, and audios, the audience has permission to roam and experiment in subtle, curious and self-selected ways.

 My greatest aim is empower all bodies to share their dance as a means for personal, communal and environmental transformation.
 The spark that keeps sustaining my dancing is a deep passion for nurturing the relationships and environments that I am woven within.